-While the SEO champs have been busy unraveling the secrets of how to rank high in google, google has been busy working behind the scenes outmaneuvering the SEO Champs.
+While the SEO champs have been busy unravelling the secrets of how to rank high in google, google has been busy working behind the scenes outmanoeuvring the SEO Champs.

 Facebook Marketing is the art of promoting a company’s brand/service/product on Facebook, using various techniques.

 You start by setting a facebook business page and promote the page strategically to reach the target audience.

 I have clubbed together all the strategies I have used to promote small businesses on facebook under 5 tips.